boredland/spreadchroot/README.rst

     $ sudo ./build.sh

 There are some environment variables that you can set to customize the build:
-`CORES`
-    Threads used for building, since "j" parameter has nasty results on some platforms.
 `IMAGESIZE`
     Target size for the image in MB (default: `4000`) `DEB_RELEASE`